404pandas/recovery-accountability-app/README.md

 # recovery-accountability-app
 FUTURE PROJECT WHEN LIFE SLOWS DOWN- This is the future home to a sponsor/sponsee app built for users in recovery that can connect and aid in the accountability between a sponsor and sponsee of an addiction of any kind.

+#### ChatGPT Suggested Pitch (rewrite to make more personal after prototype is built)
+"When I first walked into a recovery meeting, I had hit rock bottom.
+Like many of us, I had nothing but the hope of a better life.
+Each day, I passed by the donation jar, unable to contribute a single cent.
+There was no judgment, but it weighed on my mind.
+Today, I'm ___ months sober.
+While I still don't have much in the way of material wealth, I've gained something invaluable—knowledge.
+During my recovery, I learned to code.
+This newfound skill inspired me to give back in a way that money couldn't.
+That's how I came up with the idea for _____, an app designed to help sponsees stay connected with their sponsors.
+With this app, daily check-ins are just a tap away, making the journey to sobriety a little bit easier for everyone."